smskiles/asd_processing/README.md

 # asdspec

-Processing of ASD FieldSpec binary spectra into spectral albedo, broadband albedo, and panel-referenced reflectance.
+Processing of ASD FieldSpec binary spectra (original file format) into spectral albedo, broadband albedo, and panel-referenced reflectance.

 Reads `.asd` binaries directly, so no RS3 or ViewSpec export step is needed.
 Handles the parts of